Multi-label Node Classification On Graph-Structured Data: Results and Discussion

 In this subsection, we test the robustness of the methods to varying homophily and further argue how low label homophily has different semantics on multi-label graphs as it does on multi-class datasets.
 Specifically, we vary the label homophily as in $\{0.2, 0.4, 0.6, 0.8, 1.0\}$.

-As shown in Table \ref{tab: syn_exres}, the performances of \mlp do not change under all level of label homophily, due to the fact that \mlp only use the input features.
+As shown in Table \ref{tab: syn_exres}, the performances of \mlp do not change under different levels of label homophily, due to the fact that \mlp only use the input features.

 \hgcn is a method that has been shown to perform well on heterophilic multi-class datasets.
-However, as shown in Table \ref{tab: syn_exres}, for low homophilic variants of the synthetic dataset it does not show significant improvements compared to other baselines as it does on multi-class datasets.
-The reason here is that lower homophily in multi-label datasets does not always imply heterophily or complete dissimilarity among connected nodes. \hgcn is built on the assumption that in low homophilic graphs, higher-order neighborhood information is more important than one-hop neighborhoods, which does not hold in this case.
+In the multi-label scenarios, it exhibits better performance than other GNN methods but is outperformed by simple MLP baseline in case of label homophily of 0.2.

 On the other hand, with most of the attention drawn to developing new complicated methods for the node classification task, we observe simple baselines such as \deepwalk outperform standard GNNs in several scenarios.
-On the synthetic datasets with the label homophily of $0.4$ and $0.6$, \deepwalk is the best-performing method and still remains a strong baseline in the high label homophily regime.
+On the synthetic datasets with the label homophily of $0.4$, $0.6$ and $0.8$, \deepwalk is the best-performing method.
 As shown in Table \ref{tab: syn_exres}, the performance of \deepwalk drops when the label homophily is $1.0$.
 However, we want to emphasize that this is because we fixed the same walk length for \deepwalk for all levels of label homophily and the improvement can be shown with a possible hyperparameter tuning.

 { As mentioned in section \ref{sec:synthetic}, the intra-class similarity is significantly stronger than the inter-class similarity in the synthetic graphs with higher label homophily, which helps GNN-based models to better distinguish the nodes from different classes and thus achieve better results in the node classification task.
-Nevertheless, the variants of our model show improvements across all synthetic graphs with varying label homophily.
-This is due to the fact that our models dynamically fuse the feature and label representations, resulting in well-informed node representations, even in low homophily scenarios.
-Overall, our approach variants achieve up to $40$\% improvement compared to other baselines.}